citp/privacy-policy-historical/c/cl/clo/cloudinary.com.md

-> *The following text is extracted and transformed from the cloudinary.com privacy policy that was archived on 2012-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121126054036id_/http%3A//cloudinary.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cloudinary.com privacy policy that was archived on 2013-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130603012932id_/http%3A//cloudinary.com/privacy) for the most accurate reproduction.*

 # Cloudinary - Privacy Policy

-Ndivi Ltd ("The Company") will not sell, rent, or give away any of your personal information without your consent.
+Cloudinary Ltd ("The Company") will not sell, rent, or give away any of your personal information without your consent.
 The Company may need to purge information from its system from time to time, and does not promise to keep any information beyond what is required by applicable law or regulation.

 ### INFORMATION COLLECTION